AboutProgramsTeamContributeJoin

 [3.3] Intro to Artificial Intelligence*

-• Grades 6+ OK, grades 8-12 ideal (US/Canada) • Ages 16+ (International) • Projector/TV, Chromebooks/Computers (if possible) • Students who are familiar with another programming language are introduced to applications of programming to fields in artificial intelligence, such as computer vision, natural langauge processing, and machine learning.
+• Grades 6+ OK, grades 8-12 ideal (US/Canada) • Ages 16+ (International) • Projector/TV, Chromebooks/Computers (if possible) • Students learn about the applications of programming with Python and math in the field of artificial intelligence such as computer vision, natural language processing, and machine learning.

 [3.4] Intro to Front-End Development*